q-g-j/FileLogger/Readme.md

     public MyClass()
     {
-        fileLogger = new FileLogger(4);   // pass the desired max. log file size in KB to the constructor LogEvent += fileLogger.LogWriteLine;
+        // pass the log filename and the desired max. log file size in KB to the constructor: fileLogger = new FileLogger("MyProgram.log", 4);
+        LogEvent += fileLogger.LogWriteLine;
     }